Live Commerce Has Captivated China. Here’s How it Will Take Off in the US

 Related story: QVC Utilizes Livestream Shopping to Build Communities

-Bryan House is the senior vice president of product and customer success at Elastic Path, where he leads the UX, Product Management, Enablement, and Customer Success teams.
+Bryan House is the chief experience officer at Elastic Path, a composable commerce solution.
+He leads the UX, Product Management, Enablement, and Customer Success teams.
 Previously, Bryan was the Chief Commercial Officer at Neural Magic, a deep learning software startup where he ran Product, GTM, and Customer Success.
 An Acquia founding team member, he helped lead the company to $170+M in revenue.
 His expertise

 spans digital commerce, machine learning, digital experience platforms, and open source technology.